RosboneMako/MakoThump/README.md

 CORE PROCESSING

-The audio process that does the work is called:
+The audio process that does the work is called:<br />
 `float MakoBiteAudioProcessor::Thump_ProcessAudio(float tSample, int channel)`

 The editor has basic JUCE slider controls that alter processor variables and set a flga that our vars need updated.
 For this app that means our filters need to be recalculated.
-I do this in the processor so the variables are not trying to be changed while being used in the processor.
+I do this in the processor so the variables are not trying to be changed while being used in the processor. <br />

 ` //R1.00 Update our Filters.
 Gain, Drive, Mix do not need recalc unless you are smoothing the changes.
  Filter_LP_Coeffs(150.0f, &makoF_Thump);